objektwerks/scala.algos/README.md

 >Scala 3 algos:
 * A96 - Is list a plaindrome?
 * A97 - Find the unpaired number in a list.
+* A99 - Find the max profit in a list.
 * A100 - FizzBuzz

 Test